mindbricks-architect/wuttodo-taskmanagement-service/docs/newtasktotest-design.md

-# Service Design Specification - Object Design for task
+# Service Design Specification - Object Design for newtasktotest

 **wuttodo-taskmanagement-service** documentation

 ## Document Overview

-This document outlines the object design for the `task` model in our application.
+This document outlines the object design for the `newtasktotest` model in our application.
 It includes details about the model's attributes, relationships, and any specific validation or business logic that applies.

-## task Data Object
+## newtasktotest Data Object

 ### Object Overview

-**Description:** A single todo task with a required title.
-Represents a minimal to-do item for a personal list.
+**Description:** No description provided.

 This object represents a core data structure within the service and acts as the blueprint for database interaction, API generation, and business logic enforcement.
 It is defined using the `ObjectSettings` pattern, which governs its behavior, access control, caching strategy, and integration points with other systems such as Stripe and Redis.